Gurobi/gurobipy-pandas/docs/source/examples.rst

 Examples
 ========

 This section provides complete modelling examples to demonstrate the capabilities of ``gurobipy-pandas``.
-Each one is displayed as a jupyter notebook, and the necessary data to run the code is available :ghsrc:`on Github <docs/source/examples/data>`.
 The examples are intentionally kept small so that they can be solved using the :doc:`gurobipy trial license<license>`.

+All example notebooks and input data files are available :ghsrc:`on Github <docs/source/examples>`.
+The notebooks are stored in MyST markdown format.
+To run them in a Jupyter environment, you will need to install `Jupytext <https://jupytext.readthedocs.io/en/latest/>`_.

 .. toctree::
    :maxdepth: 1